 You can get full details about course fees and payment structures in the fees section of our website.

-We have students from over 120 different countries throughout our campuses and programmes, with a dedicated team to help international students.
+We have students from over 120 different countries throughout our campuses, with a dedicated team to help international students.